jbjhjm/jmiditrigger/README.md

-# jMidiTrigger v2
+# jMidiTrigger2

 jMidiTrigger is a midi-processing VST plugin able to map Midi input, likely Notes sent from a DAW midi track, to arbitrary Midi Output data defined in a XML file.

 ## development

-v2 is implemented using juce framework 7.0.5 and has valid projects for visual studio CE 2022 (C++ 145)
+jMidiTrigger2 is implemented using juce framework 7.0.5 and has valid projects for visual studio CE 2022 (C++ 145)

 ## Helpful resources